Explaining how the Kp index relates to geomagnetic activity and the Northern Lights

 Auroras occur around the world the aurora oval.
 Regional substorms, which are flare-ups within this oval, cannot be captured by a global Kp value.

-An a quiet night, a sudden gust of solar wind can lead to a lovely display seemingly out of nowhere.
+On a quiet night, a sudden gust of solar wind can lead to a lovely display seemingly out of nowhere.
 For 10-30 minutes on average, the activity might increase such that beautiful Northern Lights can be seen.
 At that particular moment, the measured local K-value is a lot higher than the resulting global Kp-average of the same three hour interval.
-It’s like measuring the average wind speed between three hours.

-A sudden gust of wind doesn’t necessarily have a large effect on the average.
 This is especially true in spring and autumn when even slow moving solar wind is enough to spark beautiful aurora, even though the Kp value says the night is quiet.
-The image on the left shows a lovely burst of aurora activity when the measured Kp value only reached 1.
+The image shows a lovely burst of aurora activity when the measured Kp value only reached 1.

 So please, don't focus too much on the Kp-index.
 In fact, ditch it.